THE ART OF COSMORGANISM

 2026 - Digital painting

 This artistic rendition takes you back billions of years into our planetary past when the Earth was facing turbulent seismic activity and mass extraterrestrial bombardment.One particular asteroid is seen hurling towards the nascent planet with great rigor, threatening to desecrate some of the newly formed landmasses.
-However, a spark of potential has hitched a ride on board—because not only is this asteroid water-rich, it also contains all five nucelobases necessary for DNA and RNA, reflecting recent findings on asteroids Bennu and Ryugu.
-Once it strikes the Earth, the impact crater will become a basin for a warm little pond, creating a cradle for these newly delivered biomolecules to amass in complexity.
+However, a spark of potential has hitched a ride on board—because not only is this asteroid water-rich, it also contains all five nucleobases necessary for DNA and RNA, reflecting recent findings on asteroids Bennu and Ryugu.
+Once it strikes the Earth, the impact crater will become a basin for a warm little pond, creating a cradle for these newly delivered biomolecules to amass in complexity.*Turn device brightness up & click on image for a better viewing experience.

 MERGING